Dubplate

 A dubplate is an acetate disc usually of 10 inches diameter, traditionally used by studios to test recordings prior to mastering for the subsequent pressing of a vinyl record, but pioneered by reggae sound systems as a way to play exclusive music.
-They would later become an important facet of the jungle/drum and bass, UK garage, grime and dubstep music scenes.
+They became an important facet of the jungle/drum and bass, UK garage, grime and dubstep music scenes.